Alaskan Rainbow Trout With A Mouse Fly

 Rainbows On My Birthday

 Salmon swam past our feet in groups of about 40.
 The schools of fresh fish were mostly silver.
 Bright red fish spawned in pairs in the shallow rapids.
 It didn’t take long to locate trout.
 I casted a foam and rabbit hair mouse into a small pool directly behind a pair of spawning sockeye.
 As I stripped my fly toward me, a silver bullet shot across the river from the far bank and a rainbow trout crushed the mouse fly imitation.
-He didn’t get hooked, turned into the current and charged again.
+He didn’t get hooked and he turned into the current and charged again.
 It was his third attack when the hook finally grabbed him.
 It was like watching a great white shark jump out of the water with a seal in its mouth.
 The trout flew into the air and shook to kill its prey.
 I fought it to the net and squealed with excitement.

 Rainbow Trout Mouse Flies And Bears